 The reporting team moved to Mississippi for a year to track down witnesses and documents.
 They undertook an extraordinary data journalism project – extracting race information about jury selection from hundreds of trials over two decades – and discovered that prosecutors in this district strike potential black jurors at a consistently higher rate than whites.

 In the Dark presents their findings: a story of unchecked power and race that raises profound questions about whether the criminal justice system is fair and just.
-This exclusive offering is based on the popular podcast.
-The New Yorker recently wrote that the series' “combination of narrative excellence, surprising discoveries, and ethical rigor result in what may be the best podcast of the year.”
-We think you'll agree, so we've created this one-hour special just for radio audiences.
+This exclusive offering is based on the popular podcast - the first to win a prestigious Polk Award.
+We've created this one-hour special just for radio audiences.

 Madeleine Baran is an investigative reporter for APM Reports and the host and lead reporter of the podcast In the Dark.
 Baran's work focuses on holding powerful people and institutions accountable.
 Her reporting has exposed flaws in law enforcement investigations, forensic science, state-run mental health institutions and other areas.
 Baran's reporting has also appeared on NPR and has been cited by the New York Times.
 Baran has received numerous national awards for her reporting, including an Alfred I. duPont-Columbia Award, regarded as the Pulitzer Prize of broadcasting, two George Foster Peabody Awards, a Gracie Award, and two national Sigma Delta Chi awards.

 October 29, 2018 – August 31, 2019, with multiple airings permitted.

 Note: Air window may be shortened pending legal proceedings or appeals.
 Stations will be notified of any changes via ContentDepot.

 Customizable ads and guidelines for your website and social media promotion.